bh007183/class-repo-assist/README.md

 * That should read: * In this lesson, students will complete activities `21-Ins_Sign-JWT` through `28-Stu_Mini-Project`.

+* replace appropriate file paths in script.js, solved.js, lesson-plan.js. read notes on line 72 ins solved.js and 78 in script.js and 6 in lesson-plan.js

 * my work arround right now is just to modify that typo manually.

 * To add content for new week run "node script.js"